 Speyer Cathedral is the first known structure to be built with a gallery that encircles the whole building.
 The system of arcades added during these renovations was also a first in architectural history.

-Speyer Cathedral is the largest romanesque cathedral in the world and is the burial site for eight different German emperors and kings.
+Speyer Cathedral is the largest Romanesque cathedral in the world and is the burial site for eight different German emperors and kings.

-Despite its romanesque origins, there are many additions to the cathedral which have changed its original design, including 18th and 19th century extensions to the facade and towers.
+Despite its Romanesque origins, there are many additions to the cathedral which have changed its original design, including 18th and 19th-century extensions to the facade and towers.

-The interior of the cathedral is shockingly bare with most of the original artwork and paintings gone.
-Renovations have cleaned the interior stone to such a degree that the it almost looks new, despite some of it being almost 1,000 years old.
+The interior of the cathedral is shockingly bare with most of the original artwork and paintings were gone.
+Renovations have cleaned the interior stone to such a degree that it almost looks new, despite some of it being almost 1,000 years old.